Trump admin intends to roll back ban on offshore drilling

 The proposal would increase drilling sites off the coasts of Alaska and in the Gulf of Mexico.
 It would reinstate leasing sites in Pacific and Atlantic waters.

-But the announcement was met with immediate concern from environmental groups, and from Republican Florida Gov. Rick Scott, who released a statement in the middle of Zinke's announcement Thursday afternoon, asking to have waters off of Florida's coastline removed from consideration.
+The announcement was met with immediate concern from environmental groups and from Republican Florida Gov. Rick Scott, who released a statement in the middle of Zinke's announcement Thursday afternoon asking to have waters off Florida's coastline removed from consideration.

-Zinke, who said he anticipated strong pushback, said the five-year-proposal would not move forward without state, community and congressional feedback, but refused to say that states would have the power to veto drilling off their own shores.
+Zinke, who said he anticipated strong pushback, said the five-year proposal would not move forward without state, community and congressional feedback, but refused to say that states would have the power to veto drilling off their own shores.

-"Certainly states and local communities have a voice and Scott's been a great governor," Zinke said.
+"Certainly states and local communities have a voice, and Scott's been a great governor," Zinke said.
 "This is what's available.
 We're going to listen to the voices of all the stakeholders. ...
 This is going to be a dialogue of states and Interior and all the stakeholders."

-Lawmakers from New Jersey and Pennsylvania also voiced concerns about the effects on tourism and coastal economies.
+Lawmakers from New Jersey and Pennsylvania voiced concerns about the effects on tourism and coastal economies.

 Sen. Maggie Hassan, D-New Hampshire, tweeted, "Offshore drilling has caused some of the greatest man-made natural disasters of our time."